Updated November 2017

 Thin waist belt and shoulder straps

-Offering plenty features and broad versatility, but at half the price of all other contenders, is a combo we love.
+Offering plenty features and immense versatility, but at half the price of all other contenders, is a combo we love.
 The minimalist REI Co-op Flash 18

 Top Pick Award for Balance of Low Weight and Features